Architecture and Events

 Integration View

-the Web Frontend you can open with your browser.
-It serves as a graphical
+second container contains the Web Frontend you can open with your browser.
+It serves as a

-information with the Simulator.
-This interface is also the connection to
+to exchange information with the Simulator.
+This interface is also the connection to your Optimizer.

 Configuration Files